Roxxorfreak/HEdit/README.md

 ### My screen is quite large, can I edit more than five files simultaneously?

 Yes, but only by modifying the source code.
-You need to change the constant HE_HEDIT_MAX_EDITORS and rebuild HEdit.
+You need to change the constant HE_MAX_EDITORS and rebuild HEdit.

 ### Do I need any external libraries to build HEdit from scratch?